What do we mean by a “Contemplative Reformation?”

-Much of my initial theological reflection around the elements of a contemplative reformation are found within my thesis for the Doctor of Ministry program, titled “The Practice of Christian Mindfulness as an Imaginative Challenge in Parish Ministry.”
-Working under the guidance of the Rev. Dr. Julia Gatta and the Rev. Martin Smith, I explored how a 1,000 member parish community could reorient its life along the lines of discernment and what the patristics called “watchfulness” rather than the all-too-typical program-maintenance model.
+Much of my initial theological reflection around the elements of a contemplative reformation is found within my thesis for the Doctor of Ministry program, titled “The Practice of Christian Mindfulness as an Imaginative Challenge in Parish Ministry.”
+Working under the guidance of the Rev. Dr. Julia Gatta and the Rev. Martin Smith, I explored how a 1,000 member parish community could reorient its life along the lines of discernment and what the patristics called nepsis, or “watchfulness” rather than the all-too-typical program-maintenance model.
 This work has fostered a depth and intentionality that, I hope, will help nurture deep roots in prayer and compassion for the future.
 A core focus of my thesis was a deeper understanding of what Tilden, so many mystics and sages, and The Philokalia describe as the grounding of a contemplative reformation: the mind-in-spiritual-heart.

 Some of the thoughts we have shared as a community are as follows: